voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 Antd has a separate component for each Icon so `<Icon type='home' > -> <HomeFilled />`  each one used must be imported.
 Icons were used in a large number of places so there are a lot of replacements.

+### Tabs

+We use tabs on the main home, org, op, act and person pages.
+AntD has changed the way tabs work which two sets of changes:

+1. When a tab is selected we update the URL with a shallow browser url replace. similarly if a URL with a tab= present is loaded we switch initially to the correct tabs.
+This allows tabs to be bookmarkable and directly linkable.
+To do this we now need useState and useEffect to set the tab and update url on change.

+        const [activeTab, setActiveTab] = useState(initTab)
+        // when path changes set the active tab. as this doesn't work in updateTab useEffect(() => {
+            const qtab = asPath.match(/.*tab=(.*)/)
+            qtab && setActiveTab(qtab[1])
+        }, [query])

+        // when the tab changes set the active path. const updateTab = (key, top) => {
+            if (top) window.scrollTo(0, 0)
+            else { window.scrollTo(0, 400) }

+            const newpath = `/orgs/${org._id}?tab=${key}`
+            replace(pathname, newpath, { shallow: true })
+        }

+2. Testing tabs is now tricky due to the delayed effect of a tab click and because tab panels are not loaded into the DOM until needed.
+Rather than load the page and click on a tab it is much easier to load the page with the correct query parameter e.g. tab=edit.
+To do this we use useMockRouter to give control over the apparent page.

 ## Language Processing - formatjs, React-intl -> 5.20.10

 Some changes to how we do internationalisation